kyma-project/api-gateway/docs/user/tutorials/01-35-expose-workload-noauth-gardener.md

 4. Use the default Gateway `kyma-system/kyma-gateway`.
     Alternatively, you can replace these values and use your custom Gateway.
 See [Introduction to Istio Gateways](./01-20-set-up-tls-gateway.md) and [Set Up a TLS Gateway](./01-10-setup-custom-domain-for-workload.md).
 5. Add the host `httpbin.${PARENT_DOMAIN}`.

-  To learn what your default domain is, go to the Kyma Environment section of your subaccount overview, and copy the part of the **APIServerURL** link after `https://api.`.
+  To learn what your default parent domain is, go to the Kyma Environment section of your subaccount overview, and copy the part of the **APIServerURL** link after `https://api.`.
 For example, if your **APIServerURL** link is `https://api.c123abc.kyma.ondemand.com`, use `httpbin.c123abc.kyma.ondemand.com` as the host.
 If you use a custom Gateway, add the host configured in the Gateway.

 6. Add a rule with the following configuration:
     - **Path**: `/post`
     - **Handler**: `No Auth`